-Program sponsors should consider during their planning whether the nature of an event suggests that disruption is likely, and, if so, should discuss the likelihood of disruption with the Executive Associate Dean.
+It is incumbent on event organizers to consider during their planning whether the nature of an event suggests that disruption is likely, and, if so, should discuss the likelihood of disruption with the Executive Associate Dean.
 A decision about whether special security measures are necessary will be made by the Executive Associate Dean and the University's Director of Public Safety.
 Other necessary arrangements, such as where the event should be held or how widely it should be advertised, will depend on the nature of the program and be determined in consultation with the Executive Associate Dean.